avemphract/amadeus-spring-airline-management/README.md

 You must add request's header this token like below.
 Authorization: Bearer [$token]

-On swagger it will enough write only token in Authorization label.
+On swagger ui, it will enough write only token in Authorization label.

-## Before initialization these must known
+## Before initialization these have known
 Before application entirely start data.sql will run.
 This file insert 10 different airports.
 You must use these cities for searching.
 After that for testing run initialization event.
 This event create 1000 flights per day for now to 20 days later.You could change this value in application.properties.
 You must use these date for searching.